- 1 God introduced Himself and the ELOHIM

 There are five truths that confirm that God named Christ “HE WILL BE” in verses 15 and 16:

 - Everyone already knew that the name of God was Yihvah.
 But no one knew the name of the Messenger, the God of Jacob.

 - God addressed the Messenger in the third Person.
 After calling Himself “I WILL BE,” in the first person, He called the Messenger, “HE WILL BE.”

 - It was the Angel who APPEARED to Moses, as mentioned in verse 2.
 He was the ELOHIM that Moses was afraid to look at, as mentioned in verse 6.

-- God emphasized the answer to Moses’ question about the ELOHIM’s name, when He repeated the name of Christ, saying, “say to them ‘HE WILL BE, the ELOHIM of your Fathers . . .
+- God emphasized the answer to Moses’ question about the ELOHIM’s name.
+He answered first in verse 15, and then repeated the name of Christ in verse 16, saying, “say to them ‘HE WILL BE, the ELOHIM of your Fathers . . .
 APPEARED to me.’”

 - “HE WILL BE” is the suitable name for Christ, who would become “I AM.”

 This is My Name Forever

 After naming the Messenger, “HE WILL BE ELOHIM,” the invisible God turned the conversation back to Himself, in the first person, saying, “This (Yihvah) is My name forever, and this is My memorial to all generations.”

 The invisible God, speaking through Christ, said, “This is My name forever,” to contrast His own name as “HE WILL BE,” with the name of Christ, the Messenger.
 For Christ’s name would change to “I AM” when Christ became a man, but God’s name will always be “HE WILL BE.”